TS22082/arstechnica-scrape/README.md

 # ARS Technica Scrape

-A cli tool to get the most recent headlines and links to arstechnica gadget articles .
+A cli tool to view articles on arstechnica.
+User can select a category to search view articles from.

 # Motivation